a7madgamal/open_github_in_editor/README.md

 # Open Github in editor

+## v0.1.0

 A chrome extension for opening a github diff line in your editor 💻

 ![](record.gif)

 https://chrome.google.com/webstore/detail/open-github-in-editor/epklehdbjbicoeeebecaeeeceflgpmga/

-- currently supports vscode and vscode-isiders only, but the plan it to support ALOT more
+- Supports vscode, vscode-isiders and textmate.
+- More editors soon, maybe also support for gitlab who knows!!

 # Changelog

 ## v0.0.1